Moire9/METHANOL/TUTORIAL.md

 /print + 2 10]]: \\ This will print 22

-\\ I should also mention that PythonScript uses the ternary number & logic systems.
+\\ I should also mention that METHANOL uses the ternary number & logic systems.
 Tritwise and logical operators can be applied to all objects with support for them.
 \\ Additionally, users can implement their own tritwise operators.
 Since no distinction is made between operators and functions, making one is quite simple.
-\\ Note that PythonScript won't stop you from implementing functions or variables that override keywords (such as / and [ and ]), however doing so is likely a bad idea.
+\\ Note that METHANOL won't stop you from implementing functions or variables that override keywords (such as / and [ and ]), however doing so is likely a bad idea.

 /=!$! [ one two [ \\ declare a function $ that returns the the sum of the two values halved.

 	//\ /+ one two] 2]: \\ a preceding slash indicates that the value will be returned from the function.
 There are two slashes here since it is returning the output of a function.
-	\\ Note that in PythonScript since everything is technically a function, order of operations is ignored and evaluated left to right.
+	\\ Note that in METHANOL since everything is technically a function, order of operations is ignored and evaluated left to right.
 ;; \\ This has the same effect as ;$;
-\\ PythonScript has relatively few restrictions on what things can be named
+\\ METHANOL has relatively few restrictions on what things can be named
 \\ Because of literal reassignment, you can even have variables or functions with spaces in their names (as long as they are wrapped with quotes)